IntuiTF: MLLM-Guided Transfer Function Optimization for Direct Volume Rendering: Transfer Function Optimization Approach

 Our evaluator leverages the perceptual capabilities of MLLMs through two key components.
 First, we design specialized evaluation criteria that guide the model's judgments to align with human perceptual preferences for volume visualization.
 Second, we develop a computational method to transform qualitative pairwise comparisons into quantitative fitness scores suitable for our evolutionary algorithm.
 Together, these components enable us to derive meaningful fitness metrics that effectively guide the optimization process.

 \textbf{(1) Evaluation aspects.} We summarized three formal quality aspects from previous works in transfer function evaluation \cite{correa2009visibility, ljung2016state}: information richness, feature discrimination, and color harmony.
 Information richness ensures meaningful features are visible while suppressing noise and irrelevant elements.
 Feature discrimination enables the extraction of different structural features in the volumetric data.
 Color harmony ensures visualizations align with human aesthetic preferences.
 Additionally, our evaluator assesses the alignment with user intent through two key dimensions: text intent and visual intent.
 For text intent alignment, we instruct MLLMs to evaluate not only textual consistency with user requirements but also the overall visual quality of the rendered results.
-For visual intent alignment, the assessment focuses on two crucial aspects: color style matching and structural style matching.
+For visual intent alignment, we first require MLLMs to interpret user-provided reference images in terms of their structural and stylistic features (e.g., as in Fig. \ref{fig:evaluator}, where a foot rendering is interpreted as “bones depicted in realistic reddish-brown tones with semi-transparent soft tissue context”).
+The assessment then focuses on two crucial aspects: color style matching and structural style matching.
 Color style matching evaluates how well the visualization adopts the color schemes from reference images.
 Structural style matching measures how effectively the visualization highlights similar anatomical or pathological structures as shown in reference images.

 \textbf{(2) Fitness scores calculation.} To integrate these qualitative comparisons into our evolutionary algorithm, we need a numerical fitness measure.
 We adopt the Elo rating system \cite{elo1978rating}, widely used in competitive chess and generative model evaluation \cite{gpteval3d}.
 Let $\sigma_i \in \mathbb{R}$ denote the Elo score of the $i$-th transfer function in our population; the transfer function with higher scores indicates better performance in volume visualizations.
 To begin the Elo matching process, each transfer function starts with an initial rating of 1600.
 We conduct a Swiss-system tournament \cite{swiss-system-chessbase} consisting of $\log_2(n) + 2$ rounds, where $n$ is the population size.
 In each round, transfer functions with similar ratings are paired together while avoiding repeated matchups.